Developmental coordination disorder

 A diagnosis of DCD is reached only in the absence of other neurological impairments such as cerebral palsy, multiple sclerosis, or Parkinson's disease.
-Onset of the condition is in early childhood and is lifelong.
+The condition is lifelong and its onset is in early childhood.
 It is thought to affect about 5% of the population.
+Occupational therapy can help people with dyspraxia to develop their coordination and achieve things that they might otherwise find extremely challenging to accomplish.
+Dyspraxia has nothing to do with intelligence but people with dyspraxia may struggle with self-esteem because their peers can easily do things they struggle with on a daily basis.
+Dyspraxia is not often known as a disability in the general public.